 Can You Make Your Own Freeze Dryer Door Pad or Pillow?

 Freeze Dryers used to come with a handy little insulation pillow called Freeze Dryer Pads or Pillows.
 However, in recent releases of freeze dryers, the insulated pads are no longer a free add-on, nor are they available in Harvest Right’s online store.
-Without the freebee, people have been wondering if making their own Freeze dryer Pillows at home is possible.
+Without the freebee, people wonder if making their Freeze dryer Pillows at home is possible.

 Making a custom insulated pad for a freeze dryer is possible with the proper cloth and measurements.
-Use fabric that is insulated, water-resistant, and thick enough to be able to trap the cold within your freeze dryer and is measured to fit snugly in the opening.
+Use insulated, water-resistant fabric, thick enough to trap the cold within your freeze dryer, and is measured to fit snugly in the opening.

-In the article below, I’ll get into deeper detail about the materials you can use for your own freeze dryer pillows.
-Creating your own pad will also give you the opportunity to explore your creative side with all the fabric choices.
+In the article below, I’ll get into deeper detail about the materials you can use for your freeze-dryer pillows.
+Creating your pad will also give you the opportunity to explore your creative side with all the fabric choices.

 What Fabrics Should I Use to Make a Freeze Dryer Pad?

-The best fabrics to make a freeze dryer pad are insulating, water-resistant fabrics like polyester.
+Insulating, water-resistant fabrics like polyester are the best to make a freeze-dryer pad.
 Using an “outdoor” material is also a good idea, as the door pad will be exposed to extreme temperatures.

 I highly recommend using Insulated or thermal fabrics since we want the insulation.
 It’s also important to find water-resistant material so ice won’t build up on the pad and the door gasket.
 You can experiment with different types of insulated fabrics, but I would recommend using a variety of polyester.

-In addition, the fabric has some resistance when it comes to stretching and shrinking, meaning if you were to make a pad out of this material, you’d be able to use your pad for years to come.
+In addition, the fabric has some resistance to stretching and shrinking, meaning if you were to make a pad out of this material, you’d be able to use it for years to come.

-After choosing the fabric, it’s essential to know the measurements of the door of your freeze dryer.
-Once you are sure with your measurements, make sure to give yourself an allowance in the fabric to sew it close with some thick bias tape.
-You’ll be folding the cloth into layers to make sure it can effectively trap the cold inside of the freezer.
+After choosing the fabric, it’s essential to know the measurements of the door of your freeze-dryer.
+Once you are sure of your measurements, give yourself an allowance in the fabric to sew it close with some thick bias tape.
+You’ll be folding the cloth into layers to ensure it can effectively trap the cold inside the freezer.

 How Thick Do the Door Pads Need to Be?

-The door pad needs to be at least an inch thick so the area would be properly insulated.
+The door pad must be as thick as possible (ideally at least an inch thick) to insulate the area properly.
 The thickness of the fabric will affect the materials’ ability to prevent the transfer of heat, which will impact overall freeze-drying times.

 As much as possible, we want a faster cooling and processing time for whatever our products are in the freeze dryer.
 So aim for at least that inch thick.